Learn to apply philosophical thinking to real social issues and questions.

 You’ll be assessed online via:

-This course features weekly online tutorials.
-Each tutorial is live and scheduled to last for around one hour.
+This course features one live online session each week.
+Each session is scheduled to last for around one hour.

-Tutorial times will be organised flexibly at the start of the course.
-Your course coordinator will consider everyone’s circumstances and time zones before setting up times that best suit the class.
+Dates and times will be organised flexibly at the start of the course.
+Your course coordinator will consider everyone’s circumstances and time zones before setting up live session times.

 Study hours